Jesús Navas: Style of play

 Navas' main assets were his speed, dribbling skills and ability to run at opposing defenders.
-In his second spell at Sevilla, he was almost exclusively deployed as a right-back, compensating for his physical weaknesses with speed.
+Formerly a winger, in his second spell at Sevilla, he was almost exclusively deployed as a right-back, compensating for his physical weaknesses with speed.

 Personal life

 Navas suffered from chronic homesickness, to the extent he walked out of training camps in Spain because they were too far away from Seville.
 He also suffered from anxiety attacks and seizures, and initially refused to travel with Sevilla during pre-season to the United States due to his homesickness, later changing his mind in a bid to rid himself of this condition.

 Navas' older brother, Marco, was also a footballer and a midfielder.
 After also graduating from Sevilla's youth academy he made three first-team appearances, and played mainly in the Segunda División.
 Their family is of Gitano/Romani origin.

+Navas' hip problems that forced him to retire affected his capacity of playing most sports.
+He subsequently took up bicycle touring.